URLs, Schemes, and Resources

 What does "Everything is a URL" mean?

 "Everything is a URL" is a generalization of "Everything is a file", allowing broader use of this unified interface for schemes.

 These can be used for effectively modulating the system in a "non-patchworky" manner.

 The term is rather misleading, since a URL is just the identifier of a scheme and a resource descriptor.
-So in that sense "Everything is a scheme, identified by an URL" is more accurate, but not very catchy.
+So in that sense "Everything is a scheme, identified by a URL" is more accurate, but not very catchy.

 So, how does it differ from files?

-You can think of URLs and segregated virtual file systems, which can be arbitrarily structured (they do not have to be tree-like) and arbitrarily defined by a program.
+You can think of URLs as segregated virtual file systems, which can be arbitrarily structured (they do not have to be tree-like) and arbitrarily defined by a program.
 Furthermore, "files" don't have to behave file-like!
 More on this later.

 It opens up a lot of possibilities.

 The idea of virtual file systems is not a new one.
 If you are on a Linux computer, you should try to

 /proc, and see what's going on there.